 Heading IncomeTax icon

-In 2016, Narendra Modi led government introduced the Income Tax Declaration Scheme in India to uncover black money and to persuade tax evaders to file Income Tax Returns on their earnings.
-As per the scheme, individuals who haven’t revealed their actual assets or income to the government in the previous tax assessment year can do so and in turn, instead of the hefty defaulter’s penalty fees, they can pay a discounted tax of 45%.
+In 2016, the Narendra Modi led government introduced the Income Declaration Scheme in India to uncover black money and to persuade tax evaders to file Income Tax Returns on their earnings.
+Under the scheme, individuals who had not revealed their actual assets or income to the government in earlier assessment years could declare them and, instead of the hefty defaulter’s penalty fees, pay a discounted tax of 45%.
+The declaration window ran from 1 June 2016 to 30 September 2016, when the scheme closed.

-In case if a company or an individual is caught red-handed by the government for concealed assets then the total of that asset will be added to the income tax slab and the defaulter will also have to pay a hefty fine.
+If a company or an individual was caught red-handed by the government for concealed assets, the total of that asset was added to the income tax slab and the defaulter also had to pay a hefty fine.

 Ways in which Tax Evasion Affects the Economy of a Nation